Event Page Banner 39

 London’s West End is facing a major new challenge.

-The West End, already under pressure, now faces the prospect of a new business rates ‘mega tax’ that risks choking growth in an area worth over £55 billion to the UK economy.
+Already under pressure, the West End now faces the prospect of a new business rates ‘mega tax’ that risks choking growth in an area worth over £55 billion to the UK economy.

-From next April, a proposed new business rates tax hike could hit London’s businesses.
-HOLBA's latest analysis warns that for affected London businesses, this could mean an average 26% rise.
+From next April, a proposed new business rates tax hike could hit England's high streets and city centres.
+HOLBA's latest analysis warns that, in particular, London businesses, could see an average 26% rise.
 This is likely to impact retail, hospitality, and leisure sectors particularly hard - the cultural heart of the capital and the lifeblood of UK high streets — as many are already operating on razor-thin margins.

 estimated average increase in Business Rates for London businesses with a property RV of over £500k